How to Book a Mover

 Why You Should Write a Review For Movers

 Are you a truck driver, an owner of a moving company in the United States, or a consumer that is doing research?
 If so, you may have heard about the US DOT number.
-This number is important for trucker drivers, and business owners to know, as it is required for entering into interstate transportation.
+This number is important for truck drivers and business owners to know, as it is required for entering into interstate transportation.
 We will cover what a US DOT number is, how it's assigned, and why you need one to drive and transport goods across state lines.

 A US DOT number is a unique identification number assigned by the US Department of Transportation (DOT) to companies that operate commercial vehicles.
 The business name and other required information must be displayed on both sides of the vehicle, along with the DOT number.
 According to the Federal Motor Carrier Safety Administration under the US Department of Transportation, any company that operates commercial vehicles that haul cargo or transport passengers across states is required to obtain this number.